Weighted Conformal P-values¶

 Different Aggregation Strategies¶

-The choice of aggregation method can affect performance under distribution shift:
+The choice of aggregation method can affect performance under covariate shift:

 # Compare different aggregation methods